How to Write Business Plan for a Pet Shop or Business

 You might include something along the lines of, "Due to rampant pet food recalls and the increase in reports of pets becoming ill or dying because of poor quality, deleterious pet foods and treats in recent years, there is a significant, growing demand for natural and holistic pet products within this market, which is being underserved in this regard."

-Not only is this very specific about what you will/do offer, this also indicates how you will fulfill a particular need, offer products that competitors in your area do not provide and, hence, fill a void in your market.
+Not only is this very specific about what you will/do offer, but this also indicates how you will fulfill a particular need, offer products that competitors in your area do not provide and, hence, fill a void in your market.

 This should contain detailed info about your target market and potential customer base, along with the needs you intend to fulfill, demographics and size of the market you intend to serve.